m45506825-pixel/brandforge-alx/README.md

 	tailwind.config.js
 	vite.config.ts
 	tsconfig*.json
+	docs/ai-workflows.md      # Evidence of AI workflows used in development reflection.md             # Reflection on AI’s impact
 ```

-Available scripts
-- npm run dev – start Vite dev server
-- npm run build – production build
-- npm run preview – preview the built app locally
-- npm run lint – run ESLint

 Styling
 - Tailwind CSS utility classes are used throughout.
 Configuration files: `tailwind.config.js` and `postcss.config.js`.

+AI usage (tools and contexts)
+- IDE assistant: GitHub Copilot in VS Code to scaffold components, write tests, and refactor.
+- API-aware prompting: Designed and documented the `/api/social-writeup` spec, then generated a typed client function and prompts for Gemini in `src/services/aiService.ts`.
+- AI image operations: `src/services/imageEditingService.ts` uses Google Gemini via `@google/genai` for edit/filter/adjust/enhance/background removal.
+All calls require a valid `VITE_GEMINI_API_KEY` and run client-side for demos only.
+For production, move API calls server-side.
+- AI-powered code review: Used assistant passes to suggest small improvements (types, test IDs, status markers).
+See `docs/ai-workflows.md` for examples.

 AI Social Writeup (backend contract)
 The frontend displays an “AI Social Writeup” tile on the Dashboard.
 Clicking it opens a modal with inputs for platform, word limit, tone, and brief.
-When you click Generate, the app calls your backend endpoint.
+When you click Generate, the app calls your backend endpoint or the Gemini helper from `aiService.ts`.

-Endpoint (you implement)
+Endpoint (you implement server-side)
 - Method: POST
 - Path: `/api/social-writeup`
 - Request body (JSON):